-The base model configuration is the COSMO-7 operational configuration operated at MeteoSwiss at the time of the project.
-In particular, the model was operated on a horizontal grid with a grid size of 0.0625° (approximately 7km) for a domain extending mainly over Western Europe as shown in figure 1 above.
-Its vertical extension reached 23.5 km (~30hPa) with 60 model levels in the atmosphere.
+During the first phase of the project, the base model configuration is the COSMO-7 operational configuration operated at MeteoSwiss at the time.
+In particular, the model was operated on a horizontal grid with a grid size of $0.0625^{\circ}$ (approximately 7km) for a domain extending mainly over Western Europe as shown in Fig. 1 above.
+Its vertical extension reached 23.5 km (30hPa) with 60 model levels in the atmosphere.
 The model was computed in forecast mode, with a daily 36-hour forecast starting from a fixed and prescribed analysis taken from the MeteoSwiss COSMO-7 operational archive.
 Lateral boundary conditions were also taken from the same MeteoSwiss operational archive.
 This means that the same sets of initial and lateral boundaries are used for all tests, including the reference simulation, independently from the set of unconfined model parameters values being tested.
 One consequence of this design is that the effect of a different set of model parameters values on the state of the soil are not propagated forward in time from one forecast to the next, or, in other words, the long-term memory of the soil is not active.
 According to WMO Annual Bulletin on the Climate, winter 2007/2008 was mild in Europe and, although summer 2008 has been warmer than usual, anomalies were confined in the normal range of variability of the thee recent years, without particularly strong and persistent departure from climatological averages (WMO, 2008).
-Therefore, 2008 was selected for the objective calibration approach as it was considered representative of a mean climatology over the area of interest.
+Therefore, 2008 was selected for the initial objective calibration approach as it was considered representative of a mean climatology over the area of interest.
 Two 20 days simulation periods, one during winter and one during summer, have been selected, namely 3-20.01.2008 (winter period) and 2-20.06.2008 (summer period).
 Although both periods are short, the forecast performance was evaluated over three different regions, yielding to a sample size which was considered adequate for this first phase of the project.
 The calibration of the model was restricted to the 12- to 36-hour lead time of the daily forecast, and to a limited domain covering Switzerland (verification domain), which is divided into three climatically unique areas, according to Frei (2013).
 The areas defined are: the area to the north of the Alpine crest, mostly coinciding with the Swiss Plateau; the area of Alpine crest, and the area to the south of the Alpine crest that mostly coincides with the Ticino region.
 Note that areas used by the meta-model should not be too small to avoid a noisy signal, which is not suited for a quadratic polynomial fit by the meta-model (this concerns in particular discontinuous fields like precipitation and CAPE).
 Finally, an additional simulation has been computed with the optimal set of unconfined parameters values, as provided by the meta-model, to evaluate the impact of the calibration on the default model configuration.

-Additionally, Switzerland was also divided into a small number of areas to identify the general sensitivity of the COSMO forecasts to model parameter variation.